-Giannalberto Bendazzi is currently a Visiting Professor of History of Animation at the Nanyang Technological University
+Giannalberto Bendazzi, currently an indipendent scholar, is a former Visiting Professor of History of Animation at the Nanyang Technological University

-in Singapore.
+in Singapore and a former professor at the Università degli Studi di Milano.
 Bendazzi started his career as a journalist and always was an independent, self-funded scholar.
 He turned to full-time academic teaching by the end of the 1990s and has lectured extensively in all continents.
 An Italian by birth, Bendazzi’s best efforts are devoted to international projects.

 An acclaimed author in his sphere, his best known book is Cartoons: 100 Years of Cinema Animation